Miracle: Christianity

-In early Christianity miracles were the most often attested motivations for conversions of pagans; pagan Romans took the existence of miracles for granted; Christian texts reporting them offered miracles as divine proof of the Christian God's unique claim to authority, relegating all other gods to the lower status of daimones: "of all worships, the Christian best and most particularly advertised its miracles by driving out of spirits and laying on of hands".
-The Gospel of John is structured around miraculous "signs": The success of the Apostles according to the church historian Eusebius of Caesarea lay in their miracles: "though laymen in their language", he asserted, "they drew courage from divine, miraculous powers".
+In early Christianity, miracles were the most often attested motivations for conversions of pagans; pagan Romans took the existence of miracles for granted; Christian texts reporting them offered miracles as divine proof of the Christian God's unique claim to authority: "of all worships, the Christian best and most particularly advertised its miracles by driving out of spirits and laying on of hands".
+The Gospel of John is structured around miraculous "signs": The success of the Apostles, according to the church historian Eusebius of Caesarea, lay in their miracles: "though laymen in their language", he asserted, "they drew courage from divine, miraculous powers".
 The conversion of Constantine by a miraculous sign in heaven is a prominent fourth-century example.

 Since the Age of Enlightenment, miracles have often needed to be rationalized: C.S.
 Lewis, Norman Geisler, William Lane Craig, and other 20th-century Christians have argued that miracles are reasonable and plausible.
 For example, Lewis said that a miracle is something that comes totally out of the blue.
 If for thousands of years a woman can become pregnant only by sexual intercourse with a man, then if she were to become pregnant without a man, it would be a miracle.
+Others argue that Jesus's healing miracles dealt with conversion and somatization disorders, could manifest as blindness, paralysis etc. In a Mediterranean context, healing was also defined as restoring a person's social standing.
+Some diseases, like leprosy, caused immense social stigma.

-There have been numerous claims of miracles by people of most Christian denominations, including but not limited to faith healings and casting out demons.
+There have been numerous claims of miracles by people of most Christian denominations, including but not limited to faith healings and exorcisms.
 Miracle reports are especially prevalent in Roman Catholicism and Pentecostal or Charismatic churches.